Hongda-OSU/GiftGuru/README.md

 1. We use prompt in the [backend code ](https://github.com/394-w24/GiftGuruBE/blob/main/routes/gemini.js), you can change it to return more specific gift tags.
    - But there are limitations of what Gemini can return.
 It cannot recognize things that it don't know.
 (AI limitation)
 2. Also, in the above file.
 You will noticed that we only let Gemini generate 6 tags from the image we input.
-You can change it.
 3. We use the Google Shopping API wrapped by Serpapi to do the gift seaching.
 But there are some implementation details:
    - Be ware that there are only 100 free searches per account per month!
    - In the [frontend code](https://github.com/394-w24/GiftGuru/blob/master/src/components/homePage/homePage.jsx), line 170, you will noticed that we divide 6 tags into 3 groups, each with 2 tags and call the Google Shopping API.
    - This will result in 3 searches per get recommendation.
    - The reason why we do this is because it return better searching result.
-(But it takes more time to load the result)
+(But it takes more time)

 <!-- ISSUES -->